alex-courtis/way-displays/doc/way-displays.5.md

 # **`SCALE`**

+Auto scale may be overridden with custom scales for each display.
+Does not apply when **`SCALING`** FALSE

 Map \<*name*\>: Number

-Auto scale may be overridden with custom scales for each display

-Does not apply when **`SCALING`** FALSE

 e.g.